top of page

 All dogs on our property are treated with Bravecto Flea and Tick treatment (either chew or pippete).
 Whilst we have never had fleas on our property, ticks are problematic on the East Coast.

-Because your puppy is growing month by month, it is recommended that you treat your puppy with a monthly dose of Bravecto by weight.
-Your puppy will have its first dose of Bravecto at 8 weeks of age before it leaves our property so you will need to organise the next dose not later than 12 weeks of age.
+Because your puppy is growing month by month, it is recommended that you treat your puppy with recommended Bravecto dose rates that allow for growth in the next 3 months.
+Your puppy will have its first dose of Bravecto at 8 weeks of age before it leaves our property so you will need to organise the next dose 3 months from date of treatment.
 You still need to be vigilant and check your puppy for ticks.

 IMG_6390_edited.jpg